Type to search posts and projects to navigate

 Core Protocol Definition

-At its heart, MCP implements a standard protocol buffer definition that any agent system can adopt.
-Here’s a simplified version of the core protocol:
+At its heart, the layer defines a protocol-buffer schema that any agent in the system can produce and consume.
+Here’s a simplified version of the core format:

 syntax = "proto3";